MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 - **Allow always** – The operator can print a copy of a receipt multiple times.
 - **Allow only once** – The operator can print a copy of a receipt only one time.
-- **Allow only once, and only if HQ DB is available** – The operator can print a copy of a receipt only one time, and only if the HQ database is available through Real-Time service, so that the system can verify that no copies of the receipt have previously been printed in any store.
+- **Allow only once, and only if HQ DB is available** – The operator can print a copy of a receipt only one time, and only if the HQ database is available through Commerce Data Exchange: Real-time Service, so that the system can verify that no copies of the receipt have previously been printed in any store.
 - **Never** – The operator can't print a copy of a receipt.

 ### Configure custom fields so that they can be used in receipt formats for sales receipts